Messerschmitt Me 262

 The aircraft had reliability problems because of strategic materials shortages and design compromises with its Junkers Jumo 004 axial-flow turbojet engines.

-Late-war Allied attacks on fuel supplies also reduced the aircraft’s effectiveness.
+Late-war Allied attacks on fuel supplies also reduced the aircraft's readiness for combat and training sorties.
 Armament production within Germany was focused on more easily manufactured aircraft.
-Ultimately, the Me 262 had little effect on the course of the war because of its late introduction and the small numbers that entered service.
+Ultimately, the Me 262 had little effect on the war because of its late introduction and the small numbers that entered service.

-Although German use of the Me 262 ended with the close of the Second World War, a small number were operated by the Czechoslovak Air Force until 1951.
+Although German use of the Me 262 ended with World War II, the Czechoslovak Air Force operated a small number until 1951.
 Also, Israel may have used between two and eight Me 262s.
-These were supposedly built by Avia and supplied covertly, and there has been no official confirmations of their use.
+These were supposedly built by Avia and supplied covertly, and there has been no official confirmation of their use.

-It also heavily influenced several designs, such as the Sukhoi Su-9 (1946) and Nakajima Kikka.
-Many captured Me 262s were studied and flight-tested by the major powers, and influenced the designs of post-war aircraft such as the North American F-86 Sabre, MiG-15 and Boeing B-47 Stratojet.
+The aircraft heavily influenced several prototype designs, such as the Sukhoi Su-9 (1946) and Nakajima Kikka.
+Many captured Me 262s were studied and flight-tested by the major powers, and influenced the designs of production aircraft such as the North American F-86 Sabre, MiG-15, and Boeing B-47 Stratojet.
 Several aircraft have survived on static display in museums.
-Some privately built flying reproductions have also been produced - these are usually powered by modern General Electric CJ610 engines.
+Some privately built flying reproductions have also been produced; these are usually powered by modern General Electric CJ610 engines.